SatelliteShorelines/CoastSeg/docs/secure-install-guide.md

 ## Mac users

 CoastSeg requires Tensorflow (TF), which doesn't play nicely with Mac.
-We advise you to use either Linux or Windows, if you can.
-We cannot troubleshoot Mac installations, but we can offer the following advice:

-- TF for mac has its own instructions: https://developer.apple.com/metal/tensorflow-plugin/
-- New Mac silicon runs TF, (and has its own TF branch), but the old intel Mac chips might not work with parts of TF.
-- We are not sure if TF is compatible with M2 macs
-- Our continuous integration tests check only the 'latest' version of Mac OS.
-- If you get a working installation on Mac, please let us know, and we can edit these pages to communicate better advice.
-Thanks in advance
+Please see [Mac install guide](https://satelliteshorelines.github.io/CoastSeg/mac-install-guide/) for more details.

 ## Users working over secure network

 First, some notes:

-- ⚠️ The CoastSeg team is aware of issues with installing CoastSeg's conda dependencies ⚠️
+- ⚠️ The CoastSeg team is aware of issues with installing CoastSeg's conda dependencies⚠️
 - ⚠️The following instructions are valid as of 2023-09-12.
-If this proposed solution fails for you, please create a new [Issue](https://github.com/SatelliteShorelines/CoastSeg/issues) ⚠️)
+If this proposed solution fails for you, please create a new [Issue](https://github.com/SatelliteShorelines/CoastSeg/issues) ⚠️
 - ⚠️ Where possible, we advise you install the initial Coastseg conda environment not over a secure network.
 If and _ONLY_ if that is not possible, please follow the instructions posted below carefully
 - If you are running these commands on a secure network verify you are connected to your VPN before running the following commands
 - if you get an SSL error while running any of the `conda install` commands try the following command